tconbeer/sqlfmt-docs/docs/integrations/sqlfluff.md

 # SQLFluff

-You can (and should!) use SQLFluff to lint your SQL queries after they are formatted by sqlfmt.
+You can use SQLFluff to lint your SQL queries after they are formatted by sqlfmt.
 However, the two tools do not see eye-to-eye on formatting (by default), so to avoid lint errors, add the following to your `.sqlfluff` config file:

 ```ini title=.sqlfluff
 [sqlfluff]